 It incorporates the concept of the University of which you speak in Invisible Insurrection. … The Sigma Brotherhood will now begin to manifest itself. … Free University of London has existed in the persons of you, Ronnie, etc. Now is the time for it to achieve an even more tangible expression.
 When I get to London in Sept if you have not already done so beforehand, we will find a loft and incorporate ourselves as [a] University where classes can be initiated as per the enclosed F.U.N.Y. catalogue. … PSS -[sic.]
 Will you be moving to Kingsley Hall?(Berke, c.20 Jun.)

 Among the fifteen or so other guests were novelist Alan Sillitoe and his wife, poet Ruth Fainlight, plus Tom and Maureen McGrath and Jeff Nuttall.
 A mini Braziers?
-I think not. “[You] would like him”, Berke writes of the latter, by now bathing in the murk of his contribution to a physically disgusting art installation, the sTigma, recently on show in the basement of the Charing Cross Road’s Better Books.
+I think not. “[You] would like him”, Berke writes of the latter, by now enjoying the notoriety stemming from his contribution to a physically disgusting art installation, the sTigma, recently on show in the basement of the Charing Cross Road’s Better Books.
 “He [creates?] most of the groovy happenings around London.”

 The Hall, it turned out, had discovered its Man Friday.
 Not only was Berke “chief cook”, “chief shopper”, and “head stomper” (dancer, presumably) he also had to find time for a part-time job as a psychotherapist at the Langham Clinic.
 No wonder he hardly got any sleep.
 Life at the Hall could “barely begin to be described”.
 It was “Incredible, incredulous, impossible.”
 (Berke, c.6 Oct.)